jcgould48/recipe-project/README.md

-/extract-recipe | Extract Recipe | Allows users to bring in recipes from other webpages /category-recipes/:category-ID| Categorized Recipes | Shows all the recipes the user saved in that specific category /shopping-list | Shopping List | Provides a quick and convenient list of the ingredients needed for the recipe
+/extract-recipe | Extract Recipe | Allows users to bring in recipes from other webpages /category-recipes/:category-ID| Categorized Recipes | Shows all the recipes the user saved in that specific category /shopping-list | Shopping List | Provides a quick and convenient list of the ingredients needed for the recipe /home-joke | Joke | A quick food joke bonus for users
 |||
 |||

-Users have the option to save or delete any recipe once they are at the individual recipe's page.
+#### Users have the option to save or delete any recipe once they are at the individual recipe's page.

+***

 ## If you would like to work with this App locally: